Atlanta History Center

 Swan House

 Designed by Phillip Shutze, the home was completed in 1928.
 Edward and Emily Inman used the house largely for entertaining.
 Mr. Inman was heir to the largest cotton brokerage fortune in Georgia.
-Edward died in 1931 but Emily and the family continued living there until 1965.
-In 1966 the residence was acquired by the Atlanta Historical Society.
+Edward died in 1931, but Emily and the family continued living there until 1965.
+In 1966, the residence was acquired by the Atlanta Historical Society.

 During your tour of the house, you might just run into some of the characters that inhabited and worked in the mansion.
-No, not ghosts just actors that tell the story of the home.
+No, not ghosts, just actors that tell the story of the home.

 Cyclorama

-Cyclorama Cyclorama
+Cyclorama -

 The painting is hung in a cone shape and weighted at the bottom, giving the effect that the scene goes on forever.
 It is 370 long and 50 feet high.
 The viewing platform puts you at eye level with the battle scene.
 Cycloramas were popular in the late 1880s.
-It was the IMAX of it’s the time.
+It was the IMAX of its time.
 There are a number of cycloramas on display in Europe.

 Commissioned by General “Blackjack” Logan to celebrate the Union’s victory in Atlanta on July 22, 1864, the Battle of Atlanta debuted in 1886.
 It was painted by seventeen German artists in Milwaukee.
 Logan is the largest figure in the piece.